Factors to Consider Before Accepting a Job Offer

 Here are some things to consider before accepting a job offer, including what to look for when evaluating job offers, and when it can make sense to turn one down.

-Before you say yes, you’ll take the job, consider the entire compensation package - salary, benefits, perks, work environment, the schedule and the hours.
+Before you say yes, you’ll take the job, consider the entire compensation package—salary, benefits, perks, stock options, tuition assistance, work environment, flexibility, schedule, paid time off, retirement plans, and the hours.
 Also, consider the job description and if you would be happy working at this job with this company.

 Not all retirement plans are created equal.
-A great retirement plan can significantly increase the value of a job offer, and may even trump higher salary at another employer.
-Review these guidelines for what constitutes a good retirement plan, so you can compare what you may have already with what you’re being offered.
+A great retirement plan can significantly increase the value of a job offer, and may even trump a higher salary at another employer.

 Stock options give employees the ability to buy shares of company stock at a certain price, within a certain period of time.
 They can be lucrative, especially in growth industries.
 When considering or comparing a compensation package with stock option benefits, be sure you understand exactly how stock options work and what they might be worth in the future.